 I always suggest choosing synthetic lashes over natural fibers.
 Why?
 They’re durable, hypoallergenic, and require low-maintenance.

-Why Am I Suddenly Allergic To Eyelash Extensions?
+Why Am I Suddenly Allergic to Eyelash Extensions?

-Did you get a new lash tech?
+For others, some questions to ask are: Did you get a new lash tech?
 Perhaps you went for a cheap option or an unlicensed lash tech?

-Additionally, lousy lash tech may use old/expired lash glue or other outdated products that can cause serious allergic reactions.
+Additionally, lousy lash tech may use old/expired lash glue or other outdated products that can cause serious reactions.

-Sudden lash allergies also coincide with new lash products or styles.
+Sudden allergies also coincide with new lash products or styles.
 So, have you been getting any new styles done?

 You might not know this, but even underlying medical conditions and hypersensitivity can worsen or introduce new lash allergies.
-It could be a personal reason like shifting to a new house, returning from vacationing in strange places or even adding seasonal allergies to the mix.
+It could be a personal reason like shifting to a new house, returning from vacationing in strange places, or even adding seasonal allergies to the mix.

 Another thing to watch out for is latex used in lash adhesives to make it hold onto the natural lash stronger.